reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 })
 ```

 In that example, `state.users`, `state.posts`, and `state.comments` are each a separate "slice" of the Redux state.
-Since `usersReducer` is responsible for updating the `state.users` slice, we refer to it as a "slice reducer" function.
+Since `usersReducer` is responsible for updating the `state.users` slice, we refer to it as a **"slice reducer" function**.

 <DetailedExplanation title="Detailed Explanation: Reducers and State Structure">